 The Ethica Diamond uses the CVD, method, and a ceramic core, which means that it isn’t 100% carbon, although the bonded outer layer is entirely carbon.
 Our unique CVD mantle technique is patented too, and this technology is unique to the Ethica Diamond.

 That’s kind of the point, we think.
 The new-generation lab-grown diamonds so closely resemble mined diamonds that they are impossible to tell apart, even inside a laboratory.
 However, the cost of a standard lab diamond is around 30% less than an exact equivalent mined diamond.
 (We’ve written a blog about the comparative costs of diamonds, wherever they come from, which makes interesting reading, we can promise you!)

 Our Ethica Diamonds retail for around 90% less than an equivalent mined diamond, over 1.0 carats.
 They also take far less energy to create than an HPHT diamond.

 The mined diamond industry is concerned that unscrupulous individuals may be creating diamonds in a lab, and selling them as mined ones, and pocketing the difference in price.

 However, they seem to have missed the point that the primary draw of lab-grown diamonds is the ethical transparency.
 Why would we go to all this trouble to create an environmentally and ethically spotless synthetic diamond, and then be selling it as a dirty mined gemstone, betraying our ethical heart?

-In any case, the IQ Diamond, and other lab-grown diamonds will all be marked with serial numbers in inconspicuous places, to ensure that no-one can pass off the stone as a mined diamond.
+In any case, the Ethica Diamond, and other lab-grown diamonds will all be marked with serial numbers in inconspicuous places, to ensure that no-one can pass off the stone as a mined diamond.